aswithabukka/Agentic_Hotel_booking_crew/README.md

-# Build a multi-agent hotel booking crew using DeepSeek-R1
+# Multi-agent hotel booking crew

 We are building a 100% local multi-agent hotel booking crew in this tutorial.
 It finds the cheapest and best hotels for you and uses DeepSeek-R1 running locally.